 Koala Woman Says

-Koalas in this electorate are concentrated in the south from Mango Hill north to Burpengary and west towards Narangba.
-This is in the Moreton Bay Council area north of Brisbane, and it is one of the fastest developing areas in Australia.
-The Council has a new Draft Planning Scheme with some regard to Koala corridors, but we know that if Koalas are to avoid extinction they need large patches of bush, not “corridors to nowhere”.
+Koala records in this electorate are concentrated in the south from Narangba northwards to Burpengary and then further to Caboolture.
+There seems to be a small but resilient population at Toorbul in the east.
+This is in the Moreton Bay Council area north of Brisbane, and it is one of the fastest developing areas in Australia, especially in Burpengary and Morayfield where Koala rescuers constantly respond to calls for displaced Koalas hit by cars.
+The Council adopted a new Planning Scheme in 2020 which gives some regard to Koala habitat issues including corridors, but we know that if Koalas are to avoid extinction, they need large patches of bush, not “corridors to nowhere”.
 In any case Koalas in this area live in the suburbs and are under constant threat from cars and dogs.
 Many Koalas continue to get killed crossing the Bruce Highway particularly north and south of Burpengary.
+Elsewhere in this electorate Koalas are in extremely low densities (only the occasional record) so you’d be extremely lucky to see one in the hillier areas around Woodford.

 Member for Longman